It’s here — the best deals of Prime Day 2021

 - For people whose imaginations can’t be contained by this planet, consider buying a telescope while it’s more affordable than ever.

 - Developing minds need toys that encourage critical thinking.
-That’s why we love STEM toys for kids — especially when they’re 39% off.
+That’s why we love STEM toys for kids.

 - If a ship in a bottle is too advanced, you can’t go wrong with LEGOs that are a little simpler for a younger audience.